MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 and you will see if the customer will open a fix term deposit or not and its probability.

-Close the container run with 'Ctrl + c'.
+Close the container with 'Ctrl + c'.